 Becoming an interior decorator is a long and challenging journey but the rewards are huge.
 If you do decide to go it alone then make sure you have enough work to sustain you for the start.
 Then build from there, making sure your online presence is strong and you continue to work as hard as you did during your certification and work experience years.

-Then from there it's all about getting some interior design work experience, although sometimes that can start with remodelling your own home.
+Then from there, it's all about getting some interior design work experience, although sometimes that can start with remodeling your own home.
 If you have gone that route then please get in touch.
 We would love to see what you have done.